Dry Skin Love Skincare

 The stratum corneum can be thought of as a brick wall that protects you.

-The "bricks" are the skin cells, called corneocytes, and the "mortar" that holds the bricks together is the lipids or fats, that together create the outer barrier.
+The "bricks" are your skin cells, called corneocytes, and the "mortar" that holds the bricks together is the lipids or fats, that together create the outer barrier.

 Protect Your Skin Barrier